marci-pires/WikiHadatac/HADatAc-User-Guide.md

 After respecting security and privacy policies in place, HADatAc allows advanced users to access data in SOLR with the use of Lucene queries, and to access metadata in SOLR with the use of SPARQL queries.

-## 4.1.
+## 4.2.
 Interactive Web Console functionalities

-## 4.2.
+## 4.3.
 Batch automated functionalities

 [Data management](https://github.com/paulopinheiro1234/hadatac/wiki/HADataC-User-Guide:--Data-Management) including HADataC-Loader (also available for batch execution)

-## 4.3.
-Embedded SOLR repository

-## 4.4.
-Embedded Triple Store repository

 ***